bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

   concurrently.
 Taking care of the access/modification of the concurrent objects is responsibility of the developer.

-Or even, the user can also define that the access to a parameter is conmutative with *CONMUTATIVE* (:numref:`task_conmutative_python_object`).
+Or even, the user can also define that the access to a parameter is commutative with *COMMUTATIVE* (:numref:`task_commutative_python_object`).
-The execution order of tasks that share a *CONMUTATIVE* parameter can be changed by the runtime following the conmutative property.
+The execution order of tasks that share a *COMMUTATIVE* parameter can be changed by the runtime following the commutative property.

 .. code-block:: python
-    :name: task_conmutative_python_object
+    :name: task_commutative_python_object
-    :caption: Python task example with *CONMUTATIVE*
+    :caption: Python task example with *COMMUTATIVE*

     from pycompss.api.task import task     # Import @task decorator from pycompss.api.parameter import *   # Import parameter metadata for the @task decorator

-    @task(obj=CONMUTATIVE)
+    @task(obj=COMMUTATIVE)
     def func(obj, i):
          ...